Ai-Thinker-Open/Ai-Thinker-WB2/applications/protocols/socket/tcp_client/README.md

 [      7387][INFO: main.c:  62] tcp client send OK
 ...
 ```
-After the TCP client connects, it sends a "hello tcp server" to the server.The server sends a `close` message to close the connection.
+After the TCP client connects, it sends a "*hello tcp server*" to the server.The server sends a `close` message to close the connection.

 ## Troubleshooting